best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Tables

+In statistics we generally deal with two types of tables - demonstration tables and reference tables.

+### Demonstration tables
+If we are using a table to demonstrate a point that we are making in the text, we create a demonstration table.
+These lay out statistics to quickly reinforce the point.

+Generally these should be published within the statistical report, ideally in the HTML of the webpage the report sits on.
+You should not publish images of tables as these are likely to fail accessibility [success criterion 1.4.5 images of text](https://www.w3.org/TR/WCAG21/#images-of-text).

+You can find out more about best practice for demonstration tables in our ['Introduction to data visualisation' guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-7) and our [‘Making analytical publications accessible’ guidance](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-6).

+### Reference tables
+Reference tables usually have lots of rows and columns of data and are aimed at users who need or want detailed data.
+There may be a wide variety of statistics broken down into different categories.

+Reference tables are generally supplied in an spreadsheet document.
+It is these types of tables this guidance focuses on.

-### Mark up tables in spreadsheets
+### Marking up tables in spreadsheets
-Ensure your table is ‘marked up’ as a table – this is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships), [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [success criterion 2.4.3 focus order](https://www.w3.org/TR/WCAG21/#focus-order).
+Ensure all tables in your spreadsheet are ‘marked up’ as a table – this is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships), [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [success criterion 2.4.3 focus order](https://www.w3.org/TR/WCAG21/#focus-order).

 Marking up a table:
 * allows a header row and table edges to be identified by assistive technology